EKarnes825/IoTProj/README.md

 # IoT ESP32 Smart Building Project
 A project for CPE 4750 at Kennesaw State University utilizing an ESP32, C++, and a CCS811 Gas Sensor.
 Integrated with Amazon Web Services, the sensor data is sent to AWS using MQTT in a program on the ESP32 and is then processed.
+A full guide on how to complete this project is in the PDF within the files.

 Created by Ethan Karnes & Margarita Marquez